srstankov/BG_RAG/README.md

 If the system works really slowly or there is not enough available RAM on the user's computer or the user does not want to use the main database, the files "db_chunks_and_embeddings.pkl" and "faiss_vector_db.index" can be deleted in the "_internal" subfolder of the installation directory (by default the installation directory location is "C:\Program Files\BG RAG").
 Doing so, the main database will not be available, but the system can still work with the files that the user has imported in the system by the 'Import' tab.

-Internet is required only for the first run of the system after the installation in order for the models used by the system to be downloaded.
+Internet connection is required only for the first run of the system after the installation in order for the models used by the system to be downloaded.